Bus lane and access restrictions

 The signs will be suitably positioned so as to raise awareness prior to vehicles entering Coppergate and prevent vehicles entering the restricted areas inadvertently.
 The restrictions will be enforced using powers under the Road Traffic Regulation Act 1984.
 The definition of a bus lane as it applies to these locations is outlined in section 144 of the Transport Act 2000.

-Coppergate will not be accessible to any vehicle which is not on the exempt list between 7am and 7pm daily.
-However, to allow for the servicing of businesses and other premises in the area, a loading period for vehicles attending these properties will take place between 10am and 4pm.
+Coppergate will not be accessible to any vehicle which is not on the exempt list between 7am to 7pm daily.
+However, to allow for the servicing of businesses and other premises in the area, a loading period for vehicles attending these properties will take place between 10am to 4pm.

 To ensure that only entitled vehicles continue to use the areas following the introduction of restrictions, a list of the registration marks of exempt vehicles will be generated and maintained.
 This will allow all vehicles passing the enforcement camera to be cross-referenced and only genuine offences to be processed.
 For example, local buses, taxis and emergency service vehicles are exempt and can legitimately access the restricted areas.